arc53/DocsGPT/README.md

 `./setup.sh`

-It will install all the dependencies and give you an option to download local model or user OpenAI
+It will install all the dependencies and give you an option to download local model or use OpenAI

 Otherwise refer to this Guide: